 By asking a low commitment question in each of your replies, such as “how many guests will be attending?” or “do have a venue secured yet?”, you are giving the couple something to answer, rather than a nondescript “Ok, thank you!”.
 We all know how hard it is to carry on real-life conversations exclusively using statements, so why would we do that in our lead replies?
 Be sure to always keep the conversation going.

 You wouldn’t want to be asked out on a date the minute after exchanging a few sentences with a complete stranger, right?
 The same goes for potential couples who are looking into your services.
 If you are asking them to come in for a meeting or for a phone call to discuss things in your first reply (or even the next few), it’s too soon!
 While it might seem like a welcomed and relatively harmless gesture, it can actually be costly.
 Instead, Alan suggests to do as much communicating as you can on the same channel the couple reached out to you on.
 Additionally, try letting the couple tell you when they might be ready to take some next steps.

 Sympathize and relate

-If a couple doesn’t get back quickly and starts their most recent reply with “I am so sorry for the late reply, things have been hectic here!”, do your best to relate.
+If a couple doesn’t get back quickly and starts their most recent reply with a reply like, “I am so sorry for the late reply, things have been hectic here!”, do your best to relate.
 Saying “I completely understand!
 This month always gets crazy” helps you seem more personable and makes the conversation feel more realistic.
 Additionally, anywhere you can make a small, personal connection with a client, you should take the opportunity.
 If a potential client says that they will be unable to get back to you because they are going on vacation or if they were out at a sports game the other night, connect with them about it.
 Keeping things strictly business isn’t as impressive as one might think.
 Remember, a couple wants to work with a professional that they can relate to.